Skip to main content

 • Baby Bug

 Some of the most common nicknames take “little” or “baby” and put it in front of almost any word.
-Those are probably going to continue to be used as they get older, but dropping that “little” or “baby.”
+Those are probably going to continue to be used as they get older but without the “little” or “baby.”
 Your baby boy will be “Little Slugger” and evolve into “Slugger” as he grows up.
-These names are safe, easy, common, and always there.
+These nicknames are safe, easy, common, and always there.

 Baby boy wearing a blue knitted cap.